dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1419](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1419): Provide a parameterless constructor that is as visible as the containing type for concrete types derived from 'System.Runtime.InteropServices.SafeHandle'

-Providing a parameterless constructor that is at least as visible as the containing type for a type derived from 'System.Runtime.InteropServices.SafeHandle' enables better performance and usage with source-generated interop solutions.
+Providing a parameterless constructor that is as visible as the containing type for a type derived from 'System.Runtime.InteropServices.SafeHandle' enables better performance and usage with source-generated interop solutions.

 |Item|Value|
 |-|-|